Nekololizu/NekoTweakMod/README.md

 - Obsidian armor now has a set effect giving "Increases your max number of minions by 1" instead of having no set effect (To have a summoner armor obtainable pre boss, while still not making it obtainable instantly from wood armor etc and to not compete directly with bee armor later)

-- Worm Scarf now has 2 defense along with the 17% damage reduction (Due to BoC 2.0 being a thing)

-- Finch Staff knockback changed from 4 to 0, damage changed from 7 to 9
-(Won't knock enemies into you anymore & bit more damage so it can be useful for more than killing slimes)

 - Flesh Knuckles,Berserker's Glove & Hero Shield defense changed from 7 to 10
 (Evens it out a bit compared to Putrid scent "worth" wise)

-- Muramasa damage changed from 21 to 26
-(Bit more competetive damage as it can't apply any debuffs, but also not to much due to its fast attack speed)

-- Shackle now gives 50 aggro & also have the tooltip "Enemies are more likely to target you" (Weak aggro to have the option to "tank" pre hardmode)

-**Pet/Mount related:**

-- All master mode pets/mounts added to expert mode boss bags

 **NPC related:**